 Yes, we have benchmarked the Devv blockchain at 8 million transactions per second, on-chain.
 The details of our tests, including a video, can be seen here.

-There was low latency in the network, but one of the advantages of our sharding approach is that the shards are independent blockchains, each running their own consensus process.
-In real life, we can have Validators close to each other in our T2 shards, so low latency is realistic for consensus in our shards.
+There was low latency in the network, but that is realistic in our approach given our sharding solution.
+One of the advantages of our sharding approach is that the shards are independent blockchains, each running their own consensus process.
+In real life, we can have Validators close to each other in our shards (particularly the T1 shard), so low latency is realistic for consensus in our shards.
 Communications between T2 shards and the T1 shard can have larger delays but the cost there is some additional time between payment and settlement.
-We can use a concept of repeater nodes to maintain throughout.
+We can use a concept of repeater nodes to maintain throughput as well.
 There are also other ways we’ve designed to further account for latency issues and other real world issues.

 Yes, our sharding approach is designed for high throughput across a global network.
 Verification of a transaction can happen very quickly in a geographically localized shard, and settlement across shards can have some additional delay (a few seconds), but once a transaction is verified, settlement is guaranteed.
 We separate payment and settlement in our sharding approach.

 This is definitely not the case.
 We wouldn’t have announced our results as we did, if that were the case (that would have been horribly misleading if that were the nature of the tests).
 Our tests use ZMQ for the networking communications.
 A single shard can process over 3000 transactions per second.
 If we simply kept all of the processing in memory, then a single shard itself could process millions of tps alone.
-Instead, we relied on millions of shards to implement our benchmarking.
-We did preprocess the blocks for the shards – that is a fair way to benchmark a system like ours (since each blockchain is an independent blockchain so from the T1’s perspective the data it receives is not affected by preprocessing or not), but the results from that preprocessing were sent to the T1 network over ZMQ.
+Instead, we relied on thousands of shards to implement our benchmarking.
+We preprocessed the blocks for the shards as that is a fair way to benchmark a system like ours (since each blockchain is an independent blockchain).
+From the T1’s perspective the data it receives is not affected by preprocessing, and the results from that preprocessing were sent to the T1 network over ZMQ.
 The network we used had low latency (as it is benchmarking, so an ideal situation) but it represents real world use.
 We might take a relatively small percentage hit for real world use, which is the nature of benchmarking, but there are other optimizations we can add in too compared to our current system.
-Therefore we feel the overall throughput long term, even in real world use, will go up from where we currently are benchmarking.
+Therefore we feel the overall throughput long term, even in real world use, will actually go up from where we currently are benchmarking.

 About 3500 right now.